In addition to those issues we discuss elsewhere in our website there is a need to discuss an approach

 and processes from our collective operational awareness's.

-factors that may be associated with said activity, while protecting those that do not wish to participate from those same
+that may be associated with said activity, while protecting those that do not wish to participate from those same costs, or

-majority, that impact a "targeted" minority, with a clear intent to engineer a particular social outcome that will restrict
+a "targeted" minority, with a clear intent to engineer a particular social outcome that will "unjustly?" restrict

 the ability of people to participate in a particular activity, is immoral.
 The only acceptable reason to implement such a